MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install.md

 -   Windows Standards-Based Storage Management firewall rules

-If there is a problem with setup completing successfully, consult the log files in the **%SYSTEMDRIVE%\ProgramData\VMMLogs** folder. **ProgramData** is a hidden folder.
+If there's a problem with setup completing successfully, consult the log files in the **%SYSTEMDRIVE%\ProgramData\VMMLogs** folder. **ProgramData** is a hidden folder.

 ### Uninstall VMM from the command line

-To uninstall VMM, edit the *VMServerUninstall.ini* file as described below.
+To uninstall VMM, edit the *VMServerUninstall.ini* file as described.
 Then run setup.exe for the uninstall.
 For example, to uninstall using an ini file stored in C:\Temp with an account contoso.SQLAdmin01 type: **setup.exe /server /x /f C:\Temp\VMServerUninstall.ini /SqlDBAdminDomain contoso /SqlDBAdminName SQLAdmin01 /SqlDBAdminPassword password123**